cronitorio/cronitor-python/README.md

 ```

 You can also create and update monitors by calling `Monitor.put`.
+For details on all of the attributes that can be set see the Monitor API [documentation)(https://cronitor.io/docs/monitor-api#attributes).

 ```python
 import cronitor